Stefan Mueller

 Under Review

-Catalysts for Progress?
-Policy Recommendations in Research on Renewable Energy and Climate Change.
+Catalysts for Change?
+Exploring Policy Relevance in Abstracts of Leading Energy Journals.
 Revise & Resubmit (with Brian Boyle, Yen-Chieh Liao, Sarah King, and Robin Rauner).

 Mapping Digital Campaign Strategies: How Political Candidates Use Social Media to Communicate Constituency Connection and Policy Stance (with James P Cross, Derek Greene, and Martijn Schoonvelde).